Matiasfalcon/odin-recipes/README.md

 # odin-recipes

 This is a basic recipe website.
-The basic html skills are aplied on this website.
+The basic html skills are applied on this website.